dstroud/subsequence/README.md

 # Subsequence
 A chord sequencer and CV-harmonizer for Monome Teletype + Grid

 Tutorial: Forthcoming at https://www.youtube.com/modularbeat

+## Introduction

+Subsequence is a chord-based sequencer with a harmonizer function that is fed from an external CV source.
+With it, you can quickly create up to 4 chord progressions, sequence those into a composition using the Pattern Arranger, then send the chords out over i2c and CV 1-3 while CV 4 carries the output of the harmonizer.
+Even if you don't have polyphonic sound sources, the harmonizer is a fun way to explore adding chord-based structure to your Eurorack system.

 IMPORTANT: Subsequence requires multiple scenes to operate!
 The "Launcher" scene is mandatory and must be used to load the scene variants which are tuned for the following i2c-capable modules: